-How do I place my recommended readings in IVLE E-reserves?
+How do I place my recommended readings (book chapters/articles) in IVLE E-reserves?

 You must first publish your module page in IVLE before the library can create the E-Reserves for your module.

 Ensure that the reading materials are covered under Copyright Licensing & Administration Society of Singapore (CLASS).
 Here are the list of publishers that entitled to receive royalty payment from CLASS: http://www.class-singapore.com/Membership.aspx

 Submit (in person or by email) your reading list to the respective Library that serves your faculty.
 Please provide as much details of the readings (e.g. chapter/article title with book/journal title, ISBN/ISSN, URL/DOI, etc.) to facilitate and speed up processing.

 If a reading is accessible from E-Resources, the library staff will insert the hyperlinks in your module’s E-Reserves folder in IVLE.
 You are not required to fill in the copyright declaration (S52) form for such readings as NUS Libraries has purchased licenses for electronic access.

 If a reading is not found in any E-Resources, the library staff will inform you.
 At this point, you can decide to proceed to Step 3 or recommend the printed book (containing the said reading) as an RBR item.

 In compliance with the Copyright Act, Section 52, you must fill in a copyright declaration (S52) form for each reading before the respective Library can proceed.
 NUS Libraries reserve the right to reject requests which do not comply with copyright restrictions.